mhsieh808/Osu-112TP/README.md

 # Osu-112TP
-Unfinished implementation of Osu! in Python using pyAudio and SoundAnalyse.
+Unfinished implementation of Osu! in Python using pyAudio and aubio and pygame.
 Feel free to add more to it!